information-sharing-networks/signalsd/README.md

 Information Sharing Networks (ISNs) let organisations create new data sharing arrangements without building complex custom technology solutions each time.

-Information Sharing Networks (ISNs) enable organisations to establish data sharing arrangements efficiently, without the need to develop complex, customised technology solutions each time.

-Participants exchange information through 'signals' - simple messages that facilitate information transfer between network members.
+Participants exchange information through 'signals' - simple messages that allow the transfer of information between network members.

 ## Signals
 Signals notify authorised organisations when key events occur within your business processes.
 For example, when an order ships, a decision is made, or a review is completed, the corresponding signal is sent immediately to authorised participants.

-Each signal contains minimal data and follows straightforward formatting rules.
-These signals can be linked to form a timeline of related events, and the system handles version control so you can add more detail to previously issued signals when new information emerges.
+Each signal type contains minimal data and follows straightforward formatting rules.
+Signals can be linked to form a timeline of related events and the system handles version control so that more detail can be added to previously issued signals when new information emerges.

 Organisations can use signals to share:
 - Events: Order confirmations, delivery notifications, status updates
 - Decisions: Approvals, rejections, policy amendments
 - Analysis: Audit results, risk assessments, compliance findings
 - Verification: Confirmation of the accuracy of data from other organisations

 ## Setting Up Networks
 This service provides the ISN management facilities.
 It is easy to deploy the service to public cloud infrastructure and is designed to be operated with minimal technical support.